CLNEulalia/Express-Mongoose/readme.md

 2. View - where we present the data for a feature
 3. Controller - where we compose our data and it's presentation through some business logic

-For the feature we need to add to eBae, our Model, View and Controller would break down like this:
+For the feature we need to add to eBey, our Model, View and Controller would break down like this:

 ### The Model - Ali
 The model is where we define the data for our feature.
 This is very closely related to Domain Modelling and ERDs.

 If we were building an application for a library, we would have a model for a book, an employee, a member.
 Each of these would contain the definition of any attributes the entity has.
-For our eBae application, the model that we would need to define is for an Item that a user is selling - it may have a description, a seller, and a starting bid price.
+For our eBey application, the model that we would need to define is for an Item that a user is selling - it may have a description, a seller, and a starting bid price.

 ### The View - James
 The view is what the user sees and interacts with (the HTML and CSS that gets rendered in the browser).